BrandenSoropia/BrandenSoropia.github.io/README.md

 ### Stuff I Learned (Unordered)

 - As of mid 2020, `.tff`, `.woff`, `.woff2` fonts are needed for the widest modern browser compatibility (no I.E).
 [Useful thread about this](https://stackoverflow.com/questions/24990554/how-to-include-a-font-ttf-using-css)

 - When using custom web fonts, it takes time to load them!
 In the mean time, it's best to default to system fonts which can be done simply by adding `font-display: swap;` to all `@font-face` rule sets!
 [Source](https://web.dev/font-display/?utm_source=lighthouse&utm_medium=devtools)

+- Use `<meta name="viewport" content="width=device-width, initial-scale=1" />` to make sure the website is set to match device's width.
+Without it, mobile users get desktop which is then scaled down to fit!
+Also a SEO boost to have this as a marker that this site is mobile friendly.
+[Source](https://web.dev/viewport/?utm_source=lighthouse&utm_medium=devtools)